Rose Mary

 Rose Mary, Chicago: Is It Worth Booking?

 At the $$$ price point, Rose Mary on West Fulton Market delivers a genuinely specific cooking proposition — Croatian-inflected Adriatic food from Chef/Owner Joe Flamm — and a drinks program strong enough to carry a full evening on its own.
-For that spend, you are getting Michelin Plate recognition (2024), a wine list of 205 selections across 2,600 bottles, and a room that seats around 100 in a setting designed to recall Croatia's konobas: whitewashed walls, rustic clay, hanging plants.
+For that spend, you are getting Michelin Plate recognition (2024), a wine list of 205 selections across 2,600 bottles, a room that seats around 100 in a setting designed to recall Croatia's konobas: whitewashed walls, rustic clay, hanging plants.
 If you want a $$$ dinner that goes somewhere most Chicago restaurants do not, Rose Mary earns the booking.

-The Adriatic Angle , and Why It Matters Here
+The Adriatic Angle, Why It Matters Here

-Rose Mary is described in its own framing as a restaurant built around "Adriatic drinking food" , and that phrase is doing real work on the plate and in the glass.
+Rose Mary is described in its own framing as a restaurant built around "Adriatic drinking food", and that phrase is doing real work on the plate and in the glass.
 The cooking draws on the bold, direct flavors of the Croatian coastline: dishes from the charcoal hearth, preserved vegetables, red pepper cream, rosewater pastry.
 Tortellini djuvec arrives with eggplant and preserved zucchini in a red pepper cream; burek is filled with ground beef and mozzarella; lamb mains come off the charcoal hearth with blitva and potatoes; and rosewater fritule close things out on the dessert side.
-These are not approximations of Adriatic flavor , they are direct translations, and at this price tier, that specificity is what separates Rose Mary from the broader Italian-American field in Chicago.
+These are not approximations of Adriatic flavor, they are direct translations, at this price tier, that specificity is what separates Rose Mary from the broader Italian-American field in Chicago.

-If you are a food traveler who has eaten at Bekal in Zagreb or Dubrovnik in New Rochelle, Rose Mary will feel familiar in the leading sense , a serious attempt at the cuisine rather than a diluted nod to it.
+If you are a food traveler who has eaten at Bekal in Zagreb or Dubrovnik in New Rochelle, Rose Mary will feel familiar in the leading sense, a serious attempt at the cuisine rather than a diluted nod to it.
 If this is your entry point into Croatian cooking, the menu is specific enough to teach you something.

 The Bar and Wine Program: The Strongest Argument for Coming on a Weeknight

 The PEA-R-13 angle here is worth taking seriously: Rose Mary's drinks program is not an afterthought.
-Wine Director Kyle Davidson oversees a 205-selection list with 2,600 bottles in inventory , priced at the $$ tier, meaning there is genuine range across the list without the all-or-nothing dynamic of a cellar that skews only toward trophy bottles.
-Strengths run through France, Italy, Germany, and California.
+Wine Director Kyle Davidson oversees a 205-selection list with 2,600 bottles in inventory, priced at the $$ tier, meaning there is genuine range across the list without the all-or-nothing dynamic of a cellar that skews only toward trophy bottles.
+Strengths run through France, Italy, Germany, California.
 Corkage is $35 if you bring your own, which is reasonable for the neighborhood and price point.

 For the leading experience with the drinks program, plan for a Tuesday through Thursday visit.
-Friday and Saturday in Fulton Market move fast, and a 100-seat room can shift in energy quickly once full.
+Friday and Saturday in Fulton Market move fast, a 100-seat room can shift in energy quickly once full.
 A weeknight visit gives you more attention from the floor staff and more time with the wine list.

 Room and Service